largomst/LoxPy/README.md

 1. Use `pip install loxpy` to install.
 2. Use `loxpy` in termianl to run.

-## Grammer
+## Grammar

-Visit [Lox grammer](http://craftinginterpreters.com/appendix-i.html) for more infomation.
+Visit [Lox grammar](http://craftinginterpreters.com/appendix-i.html) for more infomation.